LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 }
 ```

-Now we can make some *pigeon* objects and pass in property values:
+Now we can use the constructor function to make some `Pigeon` objects.
+We set the property values by passing them into the constructor function:

 ```javascript
 const agatha = new Pigeon("Agatha", "Egyptian Swift", 50);
 const elizabeth = new Pigeon("Elizabeth", "Egyptian Swift", 60);
 ```

-We can use these objects just like we would any other object:
+We can use these objects just like we would a literal object:

 ```javascript
 agatha.speed = 55;